alphagov/digitalmarketplace-contained/README.md

 * Clone this repo

-* Clone the apps' Github repos into `mount-for-container/apps-github-repos` (if you are using dm-runner you could just copy the content of the `code` directory over there)
+* Clone the apps' Github repos into `/resources-for-container/mount/apps-github-repos` (if you are using dm-runner you could just copy the content of the `code` directory over there)

-* In the `mount-for-container` folder, add a file `test_data.sql` containing the SQL statements to initialise the database.
+* In the `/resources-for-container/mount` folder, add a file `test_data.sql` containing the SQL statements to initialise the database.

 * Build the container: `docker build -t dmp-contained .`